Huasenberg/Sudoku-Vocabulary/README.md

 - When a beginner in Sudoku inputs a duplicate entry either in the row or column or the 3x3 box, the duplicates will be highlighted in red.

+### `Scenario`

+- Given: The user is filling the grid in either the listening compreshsion mode or the normal mode
+- When: The user fills in a cell with a duplicate value, a value that already exists in the row or the column or the sub-cell
+- Then: All the cells containing duplicate values and violate the row, column or cell rules get highlighted in red color

 ## 2. BOLDED PRE-FILLED WORDS

 ### Status: **Implemented**